Design decisions

 - [+] Programming language that I know really good and written a lot of code already.

-- [+] the same config format that the main cvs for subpatch (=git) uses.
+- [+] the same config format that the main scm tool for subpatch (=git) uses.

 - [+] Most developers are already familiar with the config format, e.g. because